PHOTOX/ABIN/CONTRIBUTING.md

 If any of the checks fail, the commit is aborted.
-Often times, the violations are fixed automatically (e.g. formatter will autoformat the code), so simply re-running `git commit` together with the changes files is enough.
+Often times, the violations are fixed automatically (e.g. formatter will autoformat the code), so simply re-running `git commit` together with the changed files is enough.
 Sometimes, manual intervention is necessary, for example if `fortitude` catches that you forgot to use `implicit none`.